Ultimate Customer Feedback Survey (with Examples!)

 2. Open-Ended Questions

-These are the opposite of close-ended questions, in that people are asked to provide feedback on specific points.
+These are the opposite of close-ended questions, in that people are asked to provide feedback on specific points in their own words.

 Example

-If you want to know what your customers think about your brand’s customer service, your survey should include:
+If you want to know what your customers think about your brand’s customer service experience, your survey should include:

-“How do you feel about our customer service and the people on the other end of the phone?”
+“How do you feel about our customer service and our customer support team?”

 3. Multiple-Choice Questions